BIOPTIC & LOW VISION DRIVER TRAINING PROGRAM

 Classes that are 4 days are scheduled from 9AM - 5 PM Weekdays / Weekends

 Schedules are for classroom time only.
+We are in person and virtual remote learning options available.

 Behind the wheel lessons and road tests are by appointment only and are scheduled on a first come first serve basis.